 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares of the Fund are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-Because the Fund is new, portfolio turnover information is not yet available.
+For the fiscal year ended April 30, 2020, the Fund's portfolio turnover rate was 25% of the average value of its portfolio.